 of these bottles produced EVERY YEAR.
 This means that as a country, the United States is throwing away approximately 3 1/2 Exxon Valdez oil spills worth of perfectly good, clean, usable motor oil into the trash every year.
 Where does YOUR trash go?
 Ours goes into our local landfill, which means that the oil is going there too, if people don't drain the bottles completely.

-through a water-based detergent solution, which gets fouled up by the petroleum.
+detergent solution, which gets fouled up by the petroleum.
+You

-You need to clean your bottles out before you send them to the recycler
+need to clean your bottles out before you send them to the

 CLICK HERE TO ORDER YOURS TODAY!!!!